liampshaw/vettius-valens/README.md

 ## Details

-The file `Valens-database.csv' contains assessments of all lexical terms used in descriptions of planetary combinations and an assessment of the term as bad/neutral/good.
+The file `Valens-database.csv` contains assessments of all lexical terms used in descriptions of planetary combinations and an assessment of the term as bad/neutral/good.
 Alternatively: negative(n)/neutral(m)/positive(p).
 This database is then used to calculate the overall sentiment of each description `S=(p-n)/(p+m+n)`.
 We then analyse how consistent these sentiments are using different models.

 Figures and analysis can be reproduced by running `Reproduce-paper-analysis.R` (from within `analysis/R`).